 How is MSE at UMD Working with Polymers?

-A New Way to Treat Viral Diseases: Dan Janiak, an alumnus of the MSE graduate program, developed a polymer called a molecularly-imprinted hydrogel that could be used to filter viruses out of your blood!
+A new way to treat viruses: Dan Janiak, an alumnus of the MSE graduate program, developed a polymer called a molecularly-imprinted hydrogel that could be used to filter viruses out of your blood!

 Super Absorbant Polymers